Burkes321/samuel-burke-dev/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

-## About this project

-Simple personal website made in next js

-## TODO
+## TODO - things I want to implement in the future

 - instead of having each piece of text be an entire page, fit it in a more normal flow of a document.
-Remove the <Section /> approach I've gone with so far
+Remove the <Section /> approach I've gone with so far (just to be done on experience page now)
 - turn the text pieces into extensible react comopnent for DRY purposes
 - Once I have some personal projects done, create a section to showcase them
 - responsivity down to most mobile devices (~360px width), currently works down to 1200px
+- add a blog - somewhere to post thoughts about new tech, trends etc